 - Can be quite expensive.

-Avocados are a nutrient-dense fruit that provides more than twenty different vitamins and natural endowments.
-These healthy fats can keep your blood sugar level in check, promote skin healthiness for the body’s internal system with ease!
-Avocado also contains an abundance of resources of potassium which helps regulate fluid balance on cells within our bodies.
+Avocados are nutrient-dense fruit that provides more than twenty different vitamins and natural endowments.
+These healthy fats can keep your blood sugar level in check, and promote skin healthiness for the body’s internal system with ease!
+Avocado also contains an abundance of resources of potassium, which helps regulate fluid balance on cells within our bodies.

-Furthermore, this wonderful superfood is rich in vegetarian sources of protein meaning it won’t leave you feeling hungry at all throughout those late-night study sessions or after workout power walks–just make sure not overcooking them so as to avoid becoming less pleasant to eat
+Furthermore, this wonderful superfood is rich in vegetarian sources of protein meaning it won’t leave you feeling hungry at all throughout those late-night study sessions or after workout power walks–just make sure not to overcook them so as to avoid becoming less pleasant to eat.

 - Loaded with fatty acids and anti-inflammatory omega 3s which can deal with facial wrinkles